KKural/Exercise_3.1/descriptive-statistics/description/description.en.md

-# Understanding Statistics Types

-What is the main purpose of descriptive statistics?

-1. Predict future outcomes based on sample data
-2. Summarize and describe the main features of collected data
-3. Establish causal relationships between variables
-4. Test hypotheses about population parameters
+# Which level of measurement applies to the variable “Type of crime” (e.g. burglary, assault, robbery)?

+1. Nominal
+2. Ordinal
+3. Interval
+4. Ratio

 Type your answer as a single number (1-4) to indicate your choice.